csswizardry/harry.is/_posts/2020-05-13-parma-ham-eggs-benedict.md

 ## Hollandaise Sauce

-If you’ve ever tried to make Hollandaise sauce before, I’m sure you’ve run into trouble and frustration at least once before.
-Bains-marie, whisks, delicate balancing acts with heat, and it’s very easy to get wrong.
+If you’ve ever tried to make Hollandaise sauce, I’m sure you’ve run into trouble and frustration at least once before.
+Bains-marie, whisks, delicate balancing acts with heat, and it soon becomes very easy to get wrong.
 Way too stressful when you’re trying to make breakfast.
 Sacrilegious as it may be, I use a far simpler method that yields the same outcomes.
 Work smart, not hard.